 11/11/04.
 While there is a demo going on outside the CPT, the internees rebel, destroying everything they can.
 One of them manages to climb the wall, and is immediately chased by the carabinieri.
 The demonstrators put themselves in the midst of this and the military charge.
-One girl comrade has a broken leg and another is beaten and arrested.
-A few days later he is sent home under house arrest.
+One girl comrade has a broken leg and another is beaten cerns everybody, including those who live next to it; other comrades reach the nearby road from where the camp can be seen and hang a banner that the prisoners inside the camp can see.